 We have shown and established the supernatural design in the use of number, both in the works of God and in the Word of God.
 We now come to the spiritual significance of the numbers themselves.
 We propose to take them in order, and to give under each not merely lists of passages or things, but first to define and explain the significance of the number.
 We will then illustrate its meaning, and show its teaching, as applied to its use.
 We will also show per numeral the things mentioned, the occurrences of words and things, the words used for a thing, and the numbers formed by the letters of the words themselves (which the ancients called Gematria).
 This is the use of the letters of the alphabet instead of figures.
 Not known to the more ancient nations, Arabic numerals are a comparatively modern invention.

-The Hebrew Alphabet consists of twenty-two primary letters.
-It has five others that are variations of existing letters, for twenty-seven letters total.
+The Hebrew Alphabet consists of twenty-two (22) primary letters, plus five (5) others which are variations of existing letters, for a total of twenty-seven (27).

 | || || || || || || || || || |